EEEEEKKO/SCAV/README.md

 ## News

+- [2024-11-17] The code for visualization of embedding-level attack is released.
 - [2024-10-28] The code for prompt-level attack is released.
 - [2024-09-30] The code for embedding-level attack is released.
 - [2024-04-18] The paper is available on arXiv.